Kallangur

 Kallangur's population is younger than the national pattern

-Kallangur's median age is 35 years, nearly matching Greater Brisbane's average of 36 and somewhat younger than Australia's 38 years.
-Compared to Greater Brisbane, Kallangur has a higher concentration of residents aged 0-4 years at 6.7%, but fewer residents aged 35-44 years at 14.0%.
-Between the 2021 Census and present day, the population aged 75-84 years has grown from 4.4% to 5.7%.
-Conversely, the population aged 5-14 years has declined from 13.7% to 12.3%.
-Population forecasts for Kallangur in 2041 indicate significant demographic changes.
+Kallangur's median age is 35 years, nearly matching Greater Brisbane's average of 36 years, and somewhat younger than Australia's median age of 38 years.
+Compared to Greater Brisbane, Kallangur has a higher proportion of residents aged 0-4 (6.7%) but fewer residents aged 35-44 (14.0%).
+Between the 2021 Census and now, the proportion of residents aged 75-84 has grown from 4.4% to 5.7%.
+Conversely, the proportion of residents aged 5-14 has declined from 13.7% to 12.3%.
+By 2041, population forecasts indicate significant demographic changes for Kallangur.
 The 45-54 age group is projected to grow by 42%, adding 1,183 residents to reach a total of 4,032.
-In contrast, the 0-4 age group shows minimal growth of just 8% (118 people).
+In contrast, the 0-4 age group is projected to grow minimally by 8%, with an increase of just 118 people.

 Frequently Asked Questions - Age